karlseguin/thirdlaw/readme.md

-# Beats
+# Third Law
-Run checks and output results
+Do an action and react